bhisaac/5eFP/5eFP-SRD.md

 ### Wanderer

 While you are the group token controller, you reveal obscuring tiles up to 2 squares away, provided you start your turn on natural terrain.
 You automatically detect and disarm any natural traps while moving the group token through natural terrain.
 You may set a natural trap during your round.
 You can only have 1 trap set this way.
 When you use this feature to set a new trap, any previously set traps are removed.
+You may spend trade goods as ⛁ while on world map tiles three or more squares away from HQ.

 ## Fighting Style Perks